Repeat of Courses

 When a student has repeated a course previously applied to an awarded degree, each grade earned will be included in the cumulative point average.

 A course deficiency occurs when a student fails to complete a non-English as a Second Language course with a satisfactory grade, either by failing the course or by receiving a grade that does not meet the minimum required by the student’s program.
-Academic warning, probation and dismissal are not determined from 1 course but by the cumulative GPA.
+Academic warning, probation and dismissal are not determined from one course but by the cumulative GPA.

-Students who fail a course after a second attempt will be assigned a course deficiency hold and will be required to meet with an academic counselor/adviser in Student Academic & Financial Services.
-Academic counselors/advisers will review the following options with the student:
+Students who fail a course after a second attempt should meet with their assigned academic counselor/advisor.
+Students can locate their assigned academic counselor/advisor information in their Success Network in uSucceed (accessed through jwuLink).
+Academic counselors/advisors will review the following options with the student:

 - Consider a change of program.